Japan car makers scramble to assess impact of Renesas auto chip-plant fire | Business

 Renesas said it will take at least a month to restart production on a 300mm wafer line at its Naka plant in northeast Japan after an electrical fault caused machinery to catch fire on Friday and poured smoke into the sensitive clean room.
 Two-thirds of production at the affected line is automotive chips.
 The company also has a 200mm wafer line at the Naka plant, which has not been affected.

-Concerns on the impact of the fire on production sent auto shares sliding in Tokyo on Monday, with the big three, Toyota, Honda and Nissan, down more than 2% by the midday break.
-Renesas shares tumbled as much as 5.5% and were down 3.9% midday.
-The benchmark Topix index shed 1.1%.
+Concerns on the impact of the fire on production sent auto shares sliding, with the big three, Toyota, Honda and Nissan, closing down more than 3.3%.
+Renesas shares tumbled as much as 5.5% and ended 4.9% lower.
+The benchmark Topix index shed nearly 1%.
 "It will probably take more than a month to return to normal supply.
 Given that, even Toyota will face very unstable production in April and May," said Seiji Sugiura, senior analyst at Tokai Tokyo Research Institute.
 "I think Honda, Nissan and other makers will also be facing a difficult situation."

 Semiconductors such as those made by Renesas are used extensively in cars, including to monitor engine performance, manage steering or automatic windows, and in sensors used in parking and entertainment systems.
 Nissan and Honda had already been forced to scale back production plans because of the chip shortage resulting from burgeoning demand from consumer electronic makers and an unexpected rebound in car sales from a slump during the early months of the coronavirus pandemic.